Two-Photon-Exchange effects in $ep\rightarrow en\pi^+$ and their corrections to separated cross sections $\sigma_{\textrm{L,T,LT,TT}}$ at small $-t$: The IR divergence of the amplitude

-with $a\equiv 2p_{14}+Q^2+t-m_{\pi}^2$.
+where $a\equiv 2p_{14}+Q^2+t-m_{\pi}^2$, $\lambda$ is the introduced infinitesimal mass of photon, $\mu_c$ is an energy scale to keep the result dimensionless, and the properties that $a>0,p_{14}>0$ in the physical region are used in the expansions on $m_e$.
+The results show that the full IR divergence is free from $m_e$.
 The above IR divergence should be included in any experimental data analysis when the real radiative corrections are included.

-In $ep\rightarrow ep$ process, the contribution from the TPE diagrams under the soft momentum approximation which includes the IR divergence is usually estimated via the classical Tsai and Mao's soft approximation \cite{IR-Mo-and-Tsai} in the experimental analysis.
+In $ep\rightarrow ep$ process, the contribution from the TPE diagrams under the soft momentum approximation which includes the IR divergence is usually estimated via the classical Mo-Tsai's soft approximation \cite{IR-Mo-and-Tsai} in the experimental analysis.
 In this approximation the soft TPE contribution is calculated by taking the momentum of one photon as zero both in the numerator and one of the denominators of the propagators.
-In Ref. \cite{IR-Maximon-and-Tjon}, the authors suggest another approximation to estimate the soft TPE contribution.
+In Ref. \cite{IR-Maximon-and-Tjon}, Maximon and Tjon suggest another approximation to estimate the soft TPE contribution.
 In their estimation, the soft contribution is calculated by taking momentum of one photon as zero only in the numerator.
 The analytical expressions in the latter method can be get in $ep\rightarrow ep$ or $e\pi\rightarrow e\pi$.
-In $ep\rightarrow en\pi^+$ process the intermediate pion is off-shell which introduces an additional variable $t$, the analytical expressions under the above soft approximation are very complex and we do not go to show them.
-In the practical calculation, we find that the difference between the soft contribution by Tsai and Mao method and the pure IR contribution given by Eq. (\ref{eq:pure-IR}) is small, while the difference between the soft contribution by Tjon method and the pure IR contribution is relatively large.
-For universality, in the following discussion we subtract the pure IR contribution from the full TPE contribution and define
+In the $ep\rightarrow en\pi^+$ process, the intermediate pion is off-shell, which introduces an additional variable $t$, the analytical expressions under the above soft approximation are very complex and we do not go to show them.
+To show the TPE corrections from the finite momentum transform, we define the IR-free TPE contributions as follows: